Jimmy Fallon's 'Tonight Show' Accused of Being 'Toxic Workplace'

 Two current and 14 former staffers at The Tonight Show Starring Jimmy Fallon have opened up about the alleged "toxic workplace" at the late-night show in a new Rolling Stone exposé -- written by the same reporter who was the first to publish similar claims about The Ellen DeGeneres Show and The Kelly Clarkson Show.

-The article claims that it's common knowledge at the Tonight Show workplace that Fallon has "good Jimmy days" and "bad Jimmy days," with bad days exposing the host's volatile temper.
+The article reports that the staffers interviewed claim that it's common knowledge at the Tonight Show workplace that Fallon has "good Jimmy days" and "bad Jimmy days," with bad days exposing the host's volatile temper and allegedly erratic behavior.
 Staffers allege to have witnessed the former Saturday Night Live star "snap at crew members, express irritation over the smallest of things, and berate and belittle staffers out of frustration," sometimes in front of other colleagues or crew members.

 "It was like, if Jimmy is in a bad mood, everyone's day is f**ked," one former employee claims in the piece.
 "People wouldn’t joke around in the office, and they wouldn’t stand around and talk to each other.
 It was very much like, focus on whatever it is that you have to do because Jimmy’s in a bad mood, and if he sees that, he might fly off."